kivy/kivy/doc/sources/guide/widgets.rst

             :width: 200

     **StackLayout**:
-    Arranges widgets side to side, but with a set size in a dimension, without trying to make them fit the whole size, this is useful to have a set of chilgren of the same predefined size, side to side.
+    Arranges widgets side-by-side, but with a set sizes and without trying to make them fit the whole size.
+This is useful if you want a set of children of some predefined size, side by side.

-    `pos_hint` not honored
+    `pos_hint` is not honored.

     .. only:: html